top of page

 Church History/History of Religions

-This survey course aims to introduce students to the history of the Catholic Church from the first century through the fifteenth century.
-Through an examination of the historical narrative, including its key periods, movements, and figures, students will come to a deeper understanding of the history of the Catholic Church in the early and medieval periods.
+This survey course aims to introduce students to the history of the Catholic Church from the beginning of the sixteenth century to the present day.
+Through an examination of the historical narrative, including its key periods, movements, and figures, students will come to a deeper understanding of the history of the Catholic Church in the modern period.

 Professor